tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 # Dataset Details

 we have prepared the dataset in two variants.
-First one is the X-Aligned Dataset and second one is the Orientation Aware dataset but YOLO will only support the X-Aligned dataset.
+First one is the X-Aligned Dataset and second one is the Angle-Oriented dataset but YOLO will only support the X-Aligned dataset.
 We will discuss both datasets one by one.

 ## 1) X-Aligned Dataset

 This dataset consist of total 7800 images of weapons.
 There are two classes included in our dataset one is "Gun" and other is "Pistol".
 The given Dataset contain total 5512 instances of "Gun" and 3739 instances of "Pistol".
 We have prepared the different formats of this dataset because each model have its own format of data for training.
+The <strong>LabelImg</strong> tool is used for the annotation file.
+You can see the tool [HERE](https://github.com/tzutalin/labelImg).

-So the formats of different models are given below:
+The formats of different models are given below:

 ### I. YOLO Format